DinhLeGaulois2/sql_react_redux_airline_reservation/README.md

 # Airline Reservation
-# (This is rather a React-Redux Architecture.
-Will Use ReactJS after finishing the React-Redux ...)

 ---

 ## Aim
 Building a project based on an EER (Enhanced Entity-Relationship).
+The whole 3-Tier Architecture is done!

 ---------------